 This article may contain compensated links.
 Please read my disclaimer policy for more info.

-Music of the baroque period is highly elaborate, just like its furniture and architecture.
+The music of the baroque period is highly elaborate, just like its furniture and architecture.
 Grand designs and ornate gold leaf is a typical feature of baroque architectures.

 Composers of the period used ornamentation and polyphonic textures to decorate the music.